ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

               file                          default DRS is used)
 ============= ============================= =================================

-ESMValTool automatically makes native ICON data `UGRID
+ESMValCore automatically makes native ICON data `UGRID
 <https://ugrid-conventions.github.io/ugrid-conventions/>`__-compliant when
 loading the data.
 The UGRID conventions provide a standardized format to store data on